 Some families decide not to visit colleges early, choosing to wait until they know whether or not a student has been admitted before they take the time to visit.
-We do not recommend this strategy for two reasons: (1) April is terribly hectic and visiting colleges and making decisions that late can be quite stressful; and (2) some schools consider whether or not a student has visited in the admission process and take more seriously applications from students who have been on campus.

-Once you have your list narrowed down to six or seven schools (with at least one "reach" school, one or two "possible" schools and two "likely" schools), you are ready to begin filling out your applications.
+Once you have your list narrowed down to six or seven schools (with at least one "unpredictable" school, one or two "possible" schools and two "likely" schools), you are ready to begin filling out your applications.
 College admission officers read all application forms very carefully, and you should regard each of your application forms as a vital component of your candidacy.

-At the time that you are sending in your application, the essay is the best way for you to gain control of your personal presentation.
-Once you've received a grade in a course, you can't change it, but if you're on the edge of being admitted, or receiving a merit scholarship, the essay can have a profound impact on the college's decision.
+At the time that you are sending in your application, the essay is the best way for you to exercise control of your personal presentation.
+Once you've received a grade in a course, you can't change it, but if you're on the edge of being admitted, or receiving a merit scholarship, the essay can have an impact on the college's decision.
 Moreover, the essay, along with your teacher recommendations, is the place where you will come alive to the admission officers, much more than a series of letters or numbers on a page.
 The essay is one way for a student to demonstrate those good writing skills and reveal an honest and thoughtful self portrayal of values, accomplishments and goals.

 Leave yourself plenty of time to write your essays.
 You will be wise to have a draft or two of your essay completed by the time that you return for your senior year.
 Anything that is of real interest to the student can make for a good essay, including autobiographical background and social, political and intellectual interests.

 Almost all colleges are impressed with the maturity that it takes for an applicant to recognize that he or she would profit from a gap year.
 Most schools will allow you to defer your enrollment for a year if you request it in the spring.
 The key here is to make sure that you apply and get accepted to colleges during your senior year.
 Do not decide that you are going to take a gap year and then wait to apply to colleges in the year after you graduate.
 You want to have your college decisions in hand before you decide to take a year off.
-You will not be able to have the kind of experience that you are hoping for if you have to spend your year off investigating and applying to schools.
+You will not be able to have the kind of experience you are hoping for if you have to spend your year off investigating and applying to schools.